mankek/Spam_app/README.md

 This is a small flask application with a machine learning model embedded within; made for learning purposes.

-The model used is a an SGD classifier model implemented through scikit-learn.
+The model used is an SGD classifier model implemented through scikit-learn.
 All data is standardized using an StandardScaler object.
 The model is set up for online learning, with user input being stored in a sqlite database.

 Note: The May 2, 2019 commit uses a StandardScaler + logistic regression pipeline incapable of online learning and no db.